-In Australia, coffee isn't just a caffeine hit, it's a ritual, and for many of us, it’s all about the milk.
-Whether you’re perfecting the silky microfoam of a Flat White or the marshmallowy clouds of a Cappuccino, the way you texture your milk can make or break your morning brew.
+In Australia, coffee is not just a caffeine hit.
+It is a ritual, and for many of us, it is all about the milk.
+Whether you are perfecting the silky microfoam of a flat white or the marshmallowy clouds of a cappuccino, the way you texture your milk can make or break your morning brew.
+Even the best barista skills cannot fix stale coffee.
+The secret to a cafe-quality cup at home starts with consistently freshly roasted beans.
+When you pair technique with high-quality beans, you elevate your home setup from good enough to better than the cafe down the road.

 The Golden Rules of Milk Texture

-Before you touch the steam wand, it’s crucial to understand what you’re aiming for.
+Before you touch the steam wand, it is crucial to understand what you are aiming for.
 In Australian coffee culture, we distinguish our key beverages by the depth of foam and the texture of the milk.

 |---|---|---|---|